Skip to content

 2. Garden of the Gods Loop

 This iconic park features towering red sandstone formations set against the backdrop of Pikes Peak.
-The Garden of the Gods Loop connects several trails including Perkins Central Garden Trail and Palmer Trail for a complete park experience.
+A combined Palmer, Buckskin, and Niobrara trail loop is the most popular full-park route, while the paved Perkins Central Garden Trail is a 1.5-mile family-friendly walk through the heart of the formations.

-The formations—including Balanced Rock, Kissing Camels, and Cathedral Spires—are 300 million years old.
+The red sandstone here is roughly 300 million years old.
 Best of all, the park is free and open year-round.

-What to Bring: A good camera backpack is essential here—you'll want both hands free for photos while keeping your gear safe on the rocky terrain.
+What to Bring: A good camera backpack is necessary here, you'll want both hands free for photos while keeping your gear safe on the rocky terrain.

 3. Seven Bridges Trail